-Whether you prefer those things to a Ford and blue jean is entirely a matter of personal taste.
+Whether you prefer those things to a Ford and blue jeans is entirely a matter of personal taste.
 There is no right or wrong answer.
 Your goal is not to die with the highest net worth possible, it's to live a life that maximizes your own happiness, using money as a tool that serves you.
-As long as you are regularly adding to your net worth to the point your estate is generating more and more money with each passing year, you can spend large amounts and be fine.
+As long as you are regularly adding to your net worth, you can spend large amounts and be fine.
 What counts is the surplus.

 On the other hand, if you have no savings, $20,000 in credit card debt, $15,000 in student loan debt, a mortgage, a car payment, and your household relies on one or two jobs to cover your expenses, spending $70 going to dinner and a movie is far too expensive.
-It is irresponsible.
+It could even be considered irresponsible.

 He likes nice things.
 After a long career of work, he now sits at home each night wearing $800 cashmere sweaters, writing with a $2,000 fountain pen, drinking out of a $400 gold-rimmed coffee cup, listening to music on a Steinway & Sons grand piano with a player system built into it, giving away thousands of dollars through his family's charity, and reading $300 leather-bound, gold-edged books.